ElLorans/PythonCrashCourse/README.md

 JupyterExercises containes files for Jupyter, but you can do also the exercises in the folder named PyExercises.
 If you "feel bored" and you want to face a harder challenge, please try to solve the exercises in the "FeelBored" folder.

-Feel free to ask more/harder exercises and to ask for review.
+Feel free to ask more/harder exercises and to ask for review and feedback at my email address.

 Lorenzo